 6. Try a Microneedle Derma Roller

 Also known as a beard roller or derma roller, these are helpful tools that prick the skin to induce a collagen boost and hair growth.
-Some users have reported that these work well with biotin serums or hair growth serums.
+Some users have reported that these work well with beard growth serums with biotin.

 7. Never Give Up on Your Mustache